 Prenups have long been used by the rich and famous to, well, stay rich and famous.
 (Okay, maybe not famous … but definitely rich!)
 For the rest of us, getting a prenup either seemed silly (because we weren’t rich and therefore didn’t need one) or greedy (because it made it seem like we were trying to screw our soon-to-be spouse before we even got married.)

 Yet, in spite of the fact that getting a prenup is about as romantic as getting a root canal, more and more people are getting them.

 According to the American Academy of Matrimonial Lawyers, 51% of the lawyers surveyed reported an increase in the number of millenials seeking prenuptial agreements in the past three years, and 62% cited an increase in the total number of prenup requests.

 Even still, not everyone needs a prenup.

-If you’re thinking of getting married, and you’ve wondered whether or not getting a prenup would be right for you, here’s what you need to know.
+If you’re thinking of getting married, and you’ve wondered whether you should get a prenup, here’s what you need to know.

 What is a Prenup?

-A “prenup” (short for prenuptial agreement) is a contract a couple makes before they are married that controls what happens to their property when their marriage ends.
+A “prenup” (short for prenuptial or premarital agreement) is a legally binding contract a couple makes before they are married that controls what happens when their marriage ends.

-Since a prenuptial agreement is a contract, it’s legally binding on those who sign it.
-Depending upon how it’s written, though, a prenup may be able to be changed later on if both parties agree (usually in writing).
+Even though it’s legally binding, a prenuptial agreement may not last forever.
+Depending upon how it’s written, a prenup may be subject to change later if both parties agree in writing.

 For the most part, prenuptial agreements deal with money and finances.
 While some people have used prenups to try to control other things in their marriage (like how often they have sex, or get a home cooked meal) most of the time, prenups only deal with money.